ultravioletrs/cocos-docs/docs/getting-started.md

 &{message:"Method Result took 1.403µs to complete without errors" computation_id:"1" level:"INFO" timestamp:{seconds:1723410414 nanos:561057047}}
 ```

-These logs provide detailed information about the operations of the manager and agent, and can be useful for troubleshooting any issues that may arise.
+These logs provide detailed information about the operations of the manager and agent and can be useful for troubleshooting any issues that may arise.

 ## Running Python Algorithms with Datasets